-Restricted Stock Grants
+Restricted Stock Unit Grants

-During the year ended December 31, 2017 and 2016, we granted certain of our employees Restricted Stock Units ("RSU") awards.
+During the years ended December 31, 2018 and 2017, we granted certain of our employees and directors Restricted Stock Units, or RSU awards.
 RSU awards are designed to reward our employees for services provided over the previous year.
-The RSU awards vest equally over a three-year period beginning from the grant date and will fully vest afterthree years.
+Generally, the RSU awards vest equally over a three-year period beginning from the grant date and will fully vest after three years.
 The RSU awards are valued at the market price of our common stock on the grant date and the employees must be employed by us on the vesting dates to receive the RSU awards.
-We granted 204 thousand and 360 thousand RSU awards during the year ended December 31, 2017 and 2016, with a grant date fair value of \$4 million and \$5 million, respectively, which will be recognized as compensation expense on a straight-line basis over the three year vesting period.
+We granted 335 thousand and 204 thousand RSU awards during the year ended December 31, 2018 and 2017, with a grant date fair value of \$6 million and \$4 million, respectively, which will be recognized as compensation expense on a straight-line basis over thethree year vesting period.

-During the year ended December 31, 2017 and 2016, we granted certain of our employees 144 thousand and 180 thousand Performance Share Units ("PSU") awards, respectively.
+During the years ended December 31, 2018 and 2017, we granted certain employees 133 thousand and 144 thousand Performance Share Units, or PSU awards, respectively.
 PSU awards are designed to align compensation with our future performance.
-The PSU awards include a three year performance period ending on December 31, 2019 and December 31, 2018, respectively.
-The final number of shares that will vest will be between0% to 150% of the total PSU awards granted based on our common stock performance as compared to an index of comparable financial institutions and will cliff vest at the end of the performance period.
+The PSU awards include a three-year performance period ending on December 31, 2020 and December 31, 2019, respectively.
+The final number of shares that will vest will be between0% to 150% of the total PSU awards granted based on our total shareholder return as compared to an index of comparable financial institutions and will cliff vest at the end of the performance period.
 The PSU awards are measured at fair value on the grant date which will be recognized as compensation expense ratably over the three-year vesting period.
-Fair value is determined using a Monte Carlo valuation model eveloped to value the specific features of the PSU awards, including market based conditions.
+Fair value is determined using a Monte Carlo valuation model developed to value the specific features of the PSU awards, including market based conditions.
 Inputs into the model include our historical volatility, the peer average historical volatility, and the correlation coefficient of the volatility.
 In addition, inputs also included the share price at the beginning of the measurement period and an estimated total shareholder return for both us and the peer group of comparable financial institutions.
-Based on the model results, the 144 thousand PSU awards granted during 2017 had a grant date value of \$3 million that will cliff vest on December 31, 2019.
-The 180 thousand PSU awards granted during 2016 had a grant date value of \$3 million which will cliff vest on December 31, 2018.
+Based on the model results, the 133 thousand PSU awards granted during 2018 had a grant date value of \$2 million that will cliff vest on December 31, 2020.
+The 144 thousand PSU awards granted during 2017 had a grant date value of \$3 million which will cliff vest on December 31, 2019.

-At December 31, 2017 and December 31, 2016, there were approximately 770 thousand and 578 thousand unvested shares of restricted stock issued to our employees, respectively.
+At December 31, 2018 and December 31, 2017, there were approximately 1.2 million and 770 thousand unvested shares of restricted stock units issued to our employees, respectively.